-DMU managed accommodation are Bede Hall and Waterway Gardens.
+DMU managed accommodation are Bede Hall, Waterway Gardens and New Wharf Hall.

 If you need any advice about accommodation guarantors please contact the Transitions Team on firstname.lastname@example.org.

 Scholarships and bursaries

 DMU offers a package of up to £6,000 to students who are assessed as independent due to estrangement by Student Finance England/Student Loans Company, consisting of:

 DMU Estranged Student Bursary - £1,000 per year bursary.